Shadowsocks-NET/OpenOnlineConfig/docs/0001-open-online-config-v1.md

 To access a web API, the following information is needed:

 - Base URL: The base URL for API transactions.
 The protocol scheme MUST be HTTPS.
 The URL MUST NOT contain a trailing slash.
-For example, `https://example.com`, `https://1.1.1.1:853` and `https://[2001:db8::1]:8443` are a valid base URLs. `http://example.com` and `https://example.com/` are invalid for the mentioned reasons.
+For example, `https://example.com`, `https://1.1.1.1:853` and `https://[2001:db8::1]:8443` are valid base URLs. `http://example.com` and `https://example.com/` are invalid because they do not meet the protocol scheme and trailing slash requirements.
 - Secret: Path to the API endpoint.
 This is required to conceal the presence of the API.
 The secret MAY contain zero or more forward slashes (/) to allow flexible path hierarchy.
 But it's recommended to put non-secret part of the path in the base URL.
 - User ID: A distinctive string that represents the user.
 A UUID or a random secret string MAY be used.
 - Certificate SHA-256 Fingerprint: Optional.
 Pin the server certificate by verifying the certificate fingerprint.
 Required only when using a self-signed certificate.
 The hash value MUST be a hexadecimal string with lowercase letters.
 For example, `0ae384bfd4dde9d13e50c5857c05a442c93f8e01445ee4b34540d22bd1e37f1b`.